ulif/ulif.openoffice/README.txt

 * ``openoffice.org`` (at least for Ubuntu >= 9.04)

+* ``msttcorefonts``

+The latter is optional but needed to have the most common fonts used with OpenOffice.org documents available.
+Without the correct fonts installed, results of document transforms might be poor.

 Then, you need at least one Python version, which supports::

   $ python -c "import uno"